 Metro System handles large number of passengers.
 Ticket issue and fare collection play a vital role in the efficient and proper operation of the system.
-To achieve this objective, ticketing system shall be simple, easy to use / operate and maintain, easy on accounting facilities, capable of issuing single / multiple journey tickets, amenable for quick fare changes and require overall less manpower.
+To achieve this objective, ticketing system shall be simple, easy to use / operate and maintain, easy on accounting facilities, capable of issuing single / multiple journey tickets, amendable for quick fare changes and require overall less manpower.
 In view of the above computer based automatic fare collection system is proposed.
+Seamless ticketing is now being thought of for Mumbai Metro Rail.